 Why is it important for small businesses to retain their employees?

 Retaining employees can help you avoid the disruptions that come when they leave and you must find replacements.
 You also don’t incur onboarding and training costs if your existing staff stays in place.
-Replacing employees costs one half to two times their annual salary, meaning that if someone earns $50,000, the cost of replacing that employee is $25,000 to $100,000, according to Gallup.1
+Replacing employees typically costs one-half to two times their annual salary, meaning that if someone earns $50,000, the cost of replacing that employee is $25,000 to $100,000, according to Gallup.1

 Other benefits of employee retention for small business owners include: